surniaulula/wpsso/readme.txt

 = 6.14.0 =

 (2019/11/30) Added support for the "Perfect WooCommerce Brands" plugin (Premium version).
 Added a new "Pinterest Image Description" option in the Document SSO metabox.

-= 6.13.2 =

-(2019/11/25) Minor optimization change to save the plugin settings when plugin/add-on versions change.
-Fixed an incorrect add-on / licenses settings page link in a notification message.